 "A woman is the full circle.
 Within her is the power to create, nurture, and transform." -- Diane Mariechild

-At your first OB visit, or NEST group, your provider will let you know if you are eligible to participate in our Centering Pregnancy program.
+At your first OB visit your provider will let you know if you are eligible to participate in our Centering Pregnancy program.

 What do Centering Pregnancy appointments usually include?

 - Your prenatal care check-up

 - Private time with your health care provider

 - Important information and resources for you and your baby

 - Time to talk about pregnancy, childbirth, and family

 - Time to get to know other women in your group